We are one of the most active international law firms when it comes to advising clients on Islamic finance.

-Representation of Investment Corporation of Dubai in connection with the US$1 billion issuance of trust certificates by ICD Sukuk Company Limited under its US$2.5 billion trust certificate issuance programme.
-The trust certificates, which were issued in a single tranche maturing in 2027, were offered pursuant to Regulation S and are listed on the Nasdaq Dubai and on the Irish Stock Exchange, and have a profit rate of five percent per annum.
+Advising Investment Corporation of Dubai in connection with the US$1 billion issuance of trust certificates by ICD Sukuk Company Limited under its US$2.5 billion Trust Certificate Issuance Programme.
+The Trust Certificates, which were issued in a single tranche maturing in 2027, were offered pursuant to Regulation S and are listed on the Nasdaq Dubai and on the Irish Stock Exchange, and have a profit rate of five percent per annum.

 Al Ghurair Investments

-Representation of Al Ghurair Investments in relation to its AED 1.2 billion syndicated Islamic real estate development financing for a Dubai based real estate development.
+Advising Al Ghurair Investments in relation to its AED 1.2 billion syndicated real estate development financing for a Dubai based real estate development.